kubestellar/kubeflex/README.md

 ## Installation

-You need [kind](https://kind.sigs.k8s.io) installed.
+[kind](https://kind.sigs.k8s.io) is required.
+Note that we plan to add support for other Kube distros.
 Note that a hosting kind cluster is created automatically by the kubeflex CLI.

 Download the latest kubeflex CLI binary release for your OS/Architecture from the [release page](https://github.com/kubestellar/kubeflex/releases) and copy it